worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 ### Mobbing

-Mobbing is an excellent tool to get the tem aligned, share knowledge, or roll out a global change to the codebase.
+Mobbing is an excellent tool to get the team aligned, share knowledge, or roll out a global change to the codebase.

 Picking a piece of work to mob on takes some thought, we first thought that mobbing on a terraform piece would be beneficial, the majority team did not have any experience with [GCP](https://cloud.google.com/){:target="_blank"  rel="noreferrer"} or [Terraform](https://www.terraform.io/){:target="_blank"  rel="noreferrer"}.
 We thought that mobbing would be beneficial to the entire team as they will all get exposure to both GCP and Terraform, this was not correct.
 We ended up in a session with many folks feeling left behind and not able to contribute.
 In hindsight this sort of task would have been better suited to a timeboxed trainer led session.